 “I love you buddy,” a pet memorial tattoo for the customer.

 Due to COVID-19, Vatican Studios has been closed for some time.
 What have you been doing all these months?

 Before closing, I bought a car and paid my taxes, which resulted in not having savings to help me through this difficult time.
 But I didn’t let it get me down.
 I borrowed some money from a friend, bought some canvases, and have experimented with painting.
 I started with abstract art and then switched to photo-realistic watercolor works.
 There have been people interested in buying them, but I haven’t sold them.
 I gave one as a present to a friend, and the rest I used to hang on my home walls.
 Besides this, I have learned how to bake bread and make authentic Italian pizza!
 I have had time to walk around the neighborhood, get to see beautiful and exciting places around me.
 I am fortunate to live in such a fantastic location [Lake Forest, California].

 One part of Tidan’s watercolor series.

 It is part of the watercolor series made during the quarantine.
 Rita is my wife.

 Has your family been integrating well in California?

-Since we are a tattoo family, we moved a lot.
+Since we are a “tattoo family,” we moved a lot.
 Happily, we are used to this.
 The first time was the hardest.
 Thanks to the outstanding support of my friend Dmitry, we are adjusting to California’s life.
 He filled me in with everything and helped me with accommodations.
-Generally, I love that feeling of getting a fresh start; there’s always some bright challenges and new adventures.
+Generally, I love that feeling of getting a fresh start; there are always some bright challenges and new adventures.
 The only thing I truly miss is my old friends.
-Today’s technology allows us to speak despite the distance in real-time, but nothing can replace real conversations over a glass of wine.
+Today’s technology allows us to communicate despite the distance in real-time, but nothing can replace real conversations over a glass of wine.

 Photos © Denis "Tidan" Torikashvili